Megan Wants a Millionaire: Cancellation

 VH1 had hired Collective Intelligence, a private investigation firm, to perform background checks on Jenkins and the other contestants.
 Collective Intelligence doesn't perform background checks outside the United States, and outsourced the vetting of Jenkins to a Canadian firm, Straightline International.
 In 2009, Collective Intelligence sued Straightline for breach of contract.
 The suit alleged that Straightline had falsely told Collective Intelligence that Jenkins's record was clean, and had also failed to check Jenkins against the RCMP criminal database.
 Collective Intelligence claimed to have lost valuable business from Viacom (owner of VH1), NBC and ABC as a result of the damage to its reputation.
-Collective Intelligence won their lawsuit in July 2011.
+Straightline ultimately paid Collective Intelligence $810,000 to settle the suit.

-New show
+Rumored new show

-A rumour spread that VH1 announced that they would create another show starring Megan Hauserman, although it wouldn't necessarily follow the same dating format as Megan Wants a Millionaire.
+In 2009, it was reported by Radar Online that VH1 would develop another show starring Megan Hauserman, although it wouldn't necessarily follow the same dating format as Megan Wants a Millionaire.
 The show, like Megan Wants a Millionaire, would be "unscripted".
-VH1 subsequently denied the rumor, and it never happened.
+VH1 subsequently denied the rumor, and the show never materialized.